The Predator's Edge (7)

 One of the most challenging aspects of advanced trading psychology is maintaining the intense focus and emotional detachment required for optimal performance while preserving the warmth, connection, and emotional availability that healthy relationships require.

 Many traders struggle with this compartmentalization, either bringing trading stress into their personal lives or allowing personal concerns to contaminate their trading psychology.
 Both patterns eventually lead to problems in one or both areas.
+The solution is developing clear boundaries that let you access different psychological states appropriately for different contexts.

 Physical Compartmentalization